donvoorhies/oap/README.md

 - Removing versions + params on URI's
 - Sharpen resized image files
 - Deferring/async js-files
-- Embedding "Above The Fold" Critical Path CSS,  defering CSS-files () and moving js from head to to footer
+- Embedding "Above The Fold" Critical Path CSS,  defering CSS-files () and moving js from head to the footer
 - Minifying all HTML-used, by stripping line-breaks and unnecessary white-spaces

 Installation: